 Visit Greater Palm Springs arranged complimentary admission to several of these activities (Living Desert, Children’s Discovery Museum, Wet n’ Wild Water Park & Red Jeep Tour).
-Renaissance Indian Wells provided lodging and dining credit.
+Renaissance Esmeralda provided lodging and dining credit.
 All opinions are my own.

 Please note that my posts contain affiliate links.
 Clicking through and making a purchase helps me in a small financial way, thank you!

 While my family of six has taken California road trips in the past, we’d never explored Palm Springs together.
 Palm Springs takes approximately 2.5 hours to drive from San Diego, though we did run into some traffic that extended the drive on a Friday afternoon.
 We stopped for healthy snacks at a convenience store along the way.
 I’m sharing tips on where to stay and advice for lots of family activities when taking on Palm Springs with kids.